Waboodoo/HTTP-Shortcuts/README.md

 - Custom request body (text or from file)
 - Upload files as form-data
 - Client Certificate Authentication
+- Support for TLSv1.3
+- Support for Zeroconf/mDNS
 - Option to accept all certificates (if you know what you're doing)
 - Support for HTTP proxies
 - Built-in icons, support for Ipack icons and custom icons